About us

 The Ideas Fund

-The Ideas Fund is a grants programme run by the British Science Association and funded by Wellcome, which enables the UK public to develop and try out ideas that address problems related to mental wellbeing.
+The Ideas Fund is a grants programme run by the British Science Association and funded by Wellcome which has brought communities and researchers together to build strong relationships and collaborate on mental wellbeing projects.

 Mental Wellbeing*